nesktf/website/data/blog/1766431501-backporting-std::expected/index.md

 or move assignment.

-We need to have special care here, since it's very easy to make a mistake and to never call a constructor or call it twice.
+We need to have special care here, since it's very easy to make a mistake and to never call a destructor or call it twice.
 We use a helper function called `reinit_expected` that is defined on the `operator=` page for `std::expected` from [cppreference](https://en.cppreference.com/w/cpp/utility/expected/operator=.html) to swap the two union values safely.
 I modified it a little bit to keep the `noexcept` flag and